 Meals Express currently costs $11 per day for two meals (a hot lunch and cold dinner), which includes delivery.
 A two-week, non-refundable deposit is due prior to the beginning of service.

-Getting our meal recipients the food that best fits their needs is the top priority at Meals on Wheels for WNY.
+Getting our meal recipients the food that best fits their needs is the top priority at FeedMore WNY.
 For that reason, a number of menu options are available.
 They include:

 - Regular—Our regular menu primarily includes common food items with modifications made to control sodium, fat and cholesterol.
 These heart-healthy modifications include using 1% low-fat milk and sodium-reduced meats, and avoiding high-sodium seasonings/salt altogether.